 - Orbital data networking – A CIA funded satellite containing a TCP/IP web server is on board to research telecommunications in space.

-- A solar sail – A propulsion system called LightSail that may one day power flight into outer space.
+- A solar sail – A space technology propulsion system called LightSail that may one day power flight into outer space.
 It is powered entirely by photons from the sun.
 For now though the focus of the research is on the deployment of the sail, rather than propulsion itself.